FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 ---
 title: Using Webhook with Node-RED
-subtitle: A guide to building a webhook in Node-RED.
+subtitle:  Learn to Integrate and Automate with Webhooks and Node-RED.
-description:
+description: Learn how to seamlessly integrate webhooks into your Node-RED applications for automating tasks and enhancing communication.
+Get detailed, step-by-step instructions on setting up webhooks and practical implementation examples.
 date: 2024-04-07
 authors: ["sumit-shinde"]
 image:
 tags:
     - post
     - node-red
-    - webhook
+    - webhooks
 ---

 Have you found yourself needing to automate tasks based on specific events within your IoT applications?
 If so, utilizing webhooks presents an efficient solution for this challenge.
 Webhooks play an integral role in streamlining operations, facilitating real-time communication and seamless integration between disparate systems and devices.
 In this comprehensive guide, we cover everything you need to get started with webhooks, from basics to practical implementation.
 We provide detailed, step-by-step instructions on integrating webhooks within Node-RED applications.